asafoadjeif/blog-website-project/README.md

 * Ability to add tags to posts and filter by them.
 * Edit or delete the most recent post you just made.
 * Add text sanitation and filter to restrict what users can post.
+* Authorisation system to prevent unauthorised use (underage pupils)